-Join David Gassner for an in-depth discussion in this video Storing ordered values in arrays, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Storing ordered values in arrays, part of Learning Go.

 - Just like other C-style languages,…an array in Go is an ordered collection of values.…I'll describe the array's basic feature…but also suggest right away…that it's better to use slices than arrays…to represent ordered collections of values.…To declare an array in Go, start with the keyword var.…Then declare the name of the array.…I'll create an array named colors.…Then put the size of the array between brackets…and follow that with the data type.…All items in a single array must be of the same type.…